YasserNull/randoms/README.md

 ### Alternative Busybox
 Using the Busybox provided by:
 * Magisk/KernelSU/APatch
-(without the "Busybox for Android NDK" module) is supported by the community, but it might introduce bugs during use.
+(without the -Busybox for Android NDK- module) is supported by the community, but it might introduce bugs during use.